njasm/soundcloud/README.md

 ```

 ###### Send request
-To allow different ways to inject the Resource parameters that you are accessing - by injection an array or
+To allow different ways to set the Resource parameters that you are accessing - by submitting an array or
 setParams() method injection.
 The request will only be sent to soundcloud, when you invoke the request() method.
-Take in considerations that specific operations like userCredentials(), download($trackID), etc. will invoke request()
+Take in considerations that specific operations like userCredentials(), download(), etc. will invoke request()
 automatically.

 ```php